Concerns as Bloomsburg University students return to town

 Some worry those Bloomsburg University students may bring a spike in COVID-19 cases to the community.

 "It's a concern to the people that we have been so low with our numbers.
-Now the students will come in, they are not registered as Columbia county, Bloomsburg residents.
+Now the students will come in, they are not registered as Columbia County, Bloomsburg residents.
 Their numbers won't show up, so we won't even know if COVID is found," said Leane Coladonato, who lives and owns a business in Bloomsburg.

 University officials said they are doing their best to stress health and safety among the roughly 7,700 students.